HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 !!! notes
     - It is recommended that you use the node version of the DXClient while working with LiveSync.
-    - Starting from CF214, Livesync is now supported in scaled DX environment setups.
+    - Starting from CF214, LiveSync is supported in scaled DX environment setups.

 ## LiveSync Push Theme